Advanced BaseballUpdated Friday August 17, 2018 by Donnie Snyder.

-Northwest Youth Baseball entered our 5th season of the Cal Ripken Advanced Baseball Program.
-The 9U and 10U program won the Advanced Baseball Championship, and the 12U program placed in the top 3.
-The Advanced Baseball Program provides an opportunity for players wishing to receive focused instruction while competing against top level competition within the Advanced Baseball Program.
+Northwest Youth Baseball played our 6th season of the Cal Ripken Advanced Baseball Program.
+The Advanced Baseball Program provides an opportunity for players to receive focused instruction while competing against top level competition within the Advanced Baseball Program.
 The AB Program competes in the Cal Ripken West Florida Advanced Baseball League in a league play format during the Fall and Spring seasons.
 For more information, please review the FAQs below.

-For any further questions please contact: Isaac Smith (Director of Advanced Baseball) email@example.com or 727-637-7129
+For any further questions please contact: Donnie Snyder (Director of Advanced Baseball) firstname.lastname@example.org or 727-515-7508

 Website info: www.wfabaseball.com

 If you would like to be a manager or assistant manager for AB baseball, please select the coaching option when registering your child for the fall season.

 AB players will receive a jersey and hat.
 Players will need to purchase pants, belts, and socks.
 More information will be given by your manager.
 More information on league fees is below.

 Q. What is Advanced Baseball?

 A. The Advanced Baseball program exists as an extension of and to complement the